 The poet’s greatest fear is not what the Islamic Republic might do to her, but rather that hardship might make her indifferent -- the greatest sin of all to someone who has gone to prison for her faith.
 But in the end, Sabet manages to keep the flame of her heart and soul burning, even fiercely at times, through a deep and sustained communion with her Beloved, which, at times, offers entry into the realm of the mystical, so that in poems such as “A Tale of Love,” we hear echoes of the voice of Rumi, the Persian mystical poet who used the art of poetry to evoke his own experiences of mystical awareness: “You brim from a familiar cup but can this wine really be yours? /Can a pearl break open its own shell through sheer ecstasy?”

 Mahvash Sabet is not a poet by training or by profession, but rather a person who has been moved by the extremity of the situation in which she finds herself to write poetry.
 Sabet is an educator who, judging from the literary allusions that enrich the fabric of her poems, is well read in Persian literature; and she is a sensitive and discerning observer who tells the tale, in poetry, of an epic journey through various phases of a long prison sentence, bearing witness to years of hardship but also to her steadfast resistance to the powers that seek to quench her spirit.
-Mahvash Sabet is not a poet, but her poems, as translated by the late Violette Nakhjavani and by Ali Nakhjavani, and subsequently adapted by writer Bahiyihh Nakhjavani, shine with beauty, genuineness, and significance.
+Translated by the late Violette Nakhjavani and by Ali Nakhjavani, and subsequently adapted by writer Bahiyihh Nakhjavani, the poems Sabet has produced under such dire conditions shine with beauty, genuineness, and significance.

 From the simple pleas for strength to the probing meditations on the more complex inner struggles she experiences as she tries to make meaning of the daily hardships she must endure, the poems will engage any reader who has the courage to enter into the tragedy that Mahvash Sabet’s prison sentence enshrines, one forged from groundless accusations rooted in ignorance and prejudice.